Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/Environment_intro/t_generate_test_cft.md

 title: "Generating a test Transfer CFT"
 linkTitle: "Generate a test Transfer CFT"
 weight: 230
---- ## Create a test Transfer CFT
+---## Create a test Transfer CFT

-To generate a test Transfer CFT, enter the command: `$cftinit cft_scen:cft- tcp.conf`
+To generate a test Transfer CFT, enter the command: `$cftinit cft_scen:cft-tcp.conf`

 The following messages are displayed: